the-scouts/por/src/por/expected/chapter-3.exp.rst

 c.
 The operation of a Pack must be overseen by a Leader or team of Leaders.

-   A Pack Leadership team comprises of all section Leaders, Assistant Section leaders Section Assistants, and Explorer Scout Young Leaders working with the Pack.
+   A Pack Leadership team comprises all section Leaders, Assistant Section leaders Section Assistants, and Explorer Scout Young Leaders working with the Pack.
 Working with the Pack Leadership team, the Section Leader(s) have responsibility for the planning of the programme and the management of the Pack.

-   Where there is more than one Section Leader appointed, only one of the Section Leaders may opt-in to be an ex-officio member of the Group Executive Committee (rule `3.23(b)(iii)). <https://beta.scouts.org.uk/por/3-the-scout-group/#3.23#3.23>`__
+   Where there is more than one Section Leader appointed to the Pack, only one of the Section Leaders may opt-in to be an ex-officio member of the Group Executive Committee (rule 3.24(b)(iii)).

 d.
 The delivery of the Pack programme is the responsibility of the Pack Leadership team, led by the Section Leader(s).
 Additional adults (for example parents, subject experts from the community) may be used on a regular or occasional basis to support the programme delivery.
-All additional adults need to conform to the Personal Enquiry and criminal records disclosures checks requirements detailed in Rule `3.26(b). <https://beta.scouts.org.uk/por/3-the-scout-group/#3.26#3.26>`__
+All additional adults need to conform to the Personal Enquiry and criminal records disclosures checks requirements detailed in Rule 3.27(b).

-   `Explorer <https://beta.scouts.org.uk/por/3-the-scout-group/#3.26#3.26>`__ Scout Young Leader(s) are part of the Pack Leadership team but remain the responsibility of the Section Leader and must adhere to Rule `4.37. <https://beta.scouts.org.uk/por/4-the-scout-district/#4.37#4.37>`__
+   Explorer Scout Young Leader(s) are part of the Pack Leadership team but remain the responsibility of the Section Leader and must adhere to Rule 4.37.

 e.
 The Section Leader(s) have a responsibility to ensure that at least two adults (aged 18 or over) are present at each Pack meetings, at least one of whom holds a FULL appointment with the Section (normally a Section Leader but on occasion may be an Assistant Section Leader or a Section Assistant).